FENECON Home 20 & 30 assembly and operating instructions

 10.1.
 Connection of a Heat pump via "SG-Ready"

-Once the components have been installed, the app still needs to be installed. |
+Once the components have been installed, all you still require is the app. |

 10.2.
 Connection of a Heating element with a maximum of 6 kW

-The integration of an electric Heating element is the simplest and cheapest form of sector coupling of electricity and heat - often also referred to as a "power-to-heat" application.
+The integration of an electric heating element is the simplest and cheapest form of sector coupling of electricity and heat — often also referred to as a "Power-to-Heat" application.

 Care must be taken to ensure that three different phases are used.
 If only one phase is used, damage may occur. |

-Once the components have been installed, the app still needs to be installed. |
+Once the components have been installed, all you still require is the app. |

 Manual mode is only suitable for temporary operation.
 For permanent operation, the external relay control must be used. |